kamillobinski/thock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Tapp is a native macOS utility that adds sound effects to your keyboard.
+ is a native macOS utility that adds sound effects to your keyboard.

 Built this project purely for fun and to explore Swift since I had never used it before.
 The idea was simple - add some satisfying sound feedback to typing, kind of like a mechanical keyboard but purely in software.